 What We Do

-Meetings are held twice monthly from September through to June with guest speakers at around half of these.
+Meetings are held twice monthly (on the first and third Thursday of each month) in the Strathearn Community Campus, Crieff at 7.30pm from September through to June with guest speakers at around half of these.
 It has been the custom of the club for the current President, who normally holds office for one year, to choose a particular charity for which various fundraising activities will be arranged.
 Nationally, a huge number of charities have benefitted from the club’s efforts – the Anthony Nolan Trust, the Woodland Trust, Guide Dogs and Talking Books for the Blind, the Children’s Hospice in Kinross, Erskine Homes, and internationally, Hope and Homes for Children, Sightsavers, and Landmine victims.

-Members enjoy a number of purely social outing during the year and this has ranged from a Highland safari to an evening on a canal boat, from a visit to Pitlochry Theatre and a guided walk through the Explorers’ Garden, a night at Perth Theatre pantomime, from the spectacular Enchanted Forest at Loch Faskally to a guided tour of the remarkable trees in Perthshire.
+Members enjoy a number of purely social outing during the year and this has ranged from a Highland safari to an evening on a canal boat, from a visit to Pitlochry Theatre and a guided walk through the Explorers’ Garden, a night at Perth Theatre pantomime, a visit to the spectacular Enchanted Forest at Loch Faskally and a guided tour of the remarkable trees in Perthshire.

-Anyone interested in learning more about Soroptimism and the Crieff club should contact our membership team leader, Janice Wilson on 01764 652632.
+Anyone interested in learning more about Soroptimism and the Crieff club should contact our membership team leader, Heather Robertson on 07796 031510.